bingxio/little_word_server/README.md

 - Edit the secret.conf file and configure your mongodb
 - Configure python3 on the server
 - Installation extension based on install-script-doc.txt file
+- Add a few data to your mongodb database
+- Use your server IP address + port 6264 to see if you can load